 What to do:

-• No structured exercise
+- No structured exercise

-• Prepare meals for the coming week if helpful
+- Prepare meals if helpful

 Beginner Tips for Following This Plan Successfully